 scampi repo.

-s with structs.I first needed to generate a settings.rs
+HashMaps with structs.I first needed to generate a settings.rs with zbus-xmlgen as described in

 the above article.
 It is also straightforward to create a connection by building